 One silly memory – but because it is one of my pet peeves – I am sure I won’t forget it.
 Of the many spa treatments I’ve had, I can count on one hand the number of therapists who have washed their hands in front of me before starting the treatment.
 Here at the Chi spa in Shanghai, at the Pudong Shangri-La Shanghai hotel, my therapist made it a point to say between each part of my treatment, “I will go and wash my hands now.”
 She must have said it 3 times.
-Kudos then to my first spa therapist in China.
-And kudos to the Chi spa training program.
+Kudos then to my first spa therapist in

 A thought.
 After our first Shanghai spa experience, Nicholas and I had dinner before heading to the Bund to see a bit of the nightlife.
 When we returned later in the evening, our cab driver dropped us off at the side entrance to the hotel amongst quite a bit of traffic.
 After we got out of the cab (thankfully) our cab driver got into a fist fight with someone from another vehicle because both vehicles wouldn’t budge to alleviate a traffic jam.
 This was frightening.